Murder of OAU Student: Court remands Adedoyin, 6 others – The Sun Nigeria

 From Lateef Dada, Osogbo

-The owner of Hilton Hotel and Resort, Ile-Ife, where a Master student of Obafemi Awolowo University (OAU), Timothy Adegoke, was allegedly murdered, Dr. Rahmon Adedoyin, and six others have been remanded in Ilesa correctional center by an Osun State High Court sitting in Osogbo.
+The owner of Hilton Hotel and Resort, Ile-Ife, where a Masters Degree student of Obafemi Awolowo University (OAU), Timothy Adegoke, was allegedly murdered, Dr. Rahmon Adedoyin, and six others have been remanded in Ilesa correctional centre by an Osun State High Court sitting in Osogbo.

 The court presided over by the Chief Judge of Osun, Justice Oyebola Adepele-Ojo, ordered the remand of the defendants to take the application for bail of the defendants.